MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Find business data for the company you're working with in Business Central.
 Use chat to look up (and open) data about entities/records related to business processes, such as customers, vendors, sales orders, and items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum." or "How many sales invoices have been posted this year."
 - Explain a concept or get guidance on how to accomplish a task.
 For example, ask "Help me understand dimensions" or "How to I post a sales order".

-  The answers that provide an explanation or guidance are based solely on the official Dynamics 365 Business Central documentation, which is available on Microsoft Learn at [Dynamics 365 Business Central documentation](/dynamics365/business-central/).
+  The answers that Copilot provides are based solely on the official Dynamics 365 Business Central documentation, which is available on Microsoft Learn at [Dynamics 365 Business Central documentation](/dynamics365/business-central/).

 Chat with Copilot circumvents the need to navigate the user interface or product help, which can save time and increase productivity.